-At the end of the day, an NFT is a unique code embedded in a blockchain, however, the use and representation of value differ from case to case differentiate between:
+At the end of the day, an NFT is a unique code embedded in a blockchain.
+However, the use and representation of value differ from case to case differentiate between:

 Utility NFTs vs Art NFTs vs Ownership NFTs?

 From a regulatory point of view, due to the several uses and types of different NFTs, maybe having different types of taxation and regulation for NFTs is what makes sense and to differentiate each situation according to the underlying issue: does it make sense to tax and regulate a piece of NFT Art in the same way we regulate an NFT that represents a piece of ownership in Real Estate?
 Does the second share more similarities with securities since it is backed or collateralized by a property?
 Or is an NFT a property from the virtual metaverse world?
-Where in these two last cases NFTs will represent a certificate of ownership on something vs an NFT with an artistic idea or project.
+In these two last cases, NFTs will represent a certificate of ownership on something vs an NFT with an artistic idea or project.

 To understand the growing complexity of these matters, if we do not buy it on the secondary market in a marketplace, we will have to mint an NFT.
 And what is minting an NFT?

 “Minting an NFT is how your digital art becomes a part of the Ethereum blockchain–a public ledger that is unchangeable and tamper-proof.
 Similar to the way that metal coins are minted and added into circulation, NFTs are also tokens that get “minted” once they are created.
 Your digital artwork is represented as an NFT so it can then be purchased and traded in the market and digitally tracked as it is resold or collected again in the future.”
 Source: https://help.foundation.app/en/articles/4742869-a-complete-guide-to-minting-an-nft